Table of contents

 Český Krumlov is another place you shouldn’t miss visiting when you’re in the Czech Republic.
 This picturesque town along the Vltava River is a UNESCO World Heritage Site that transports you to the medieval past.
 Cobblestone streets take you to centuries-old structures well-preserved throughout the years.
 The Český Krumlov Castle stands tall among them and looks majestic with its immaculately kept garden.

 Art lovers will enjoy museum-hopping in Český Krumlov.
 The Egon Schiele Art Centrum is a throve of classical and contemporary pieces.
 The Regional Museum showcases artifacts, ethnographic displays, and archaeological exhibits.
 Meanwhile, the Marionette Museum is home to a collection of 19th-century puppets and stages.
 These and several other museums make Český Krumlov a cultural haven.

-Getting to Český Krumlov from Prague takes about 3 hours by train or by bus.
+Prague to Cesky Krumlov day trip by train or by bus takes about 3 hours.
 Around eight buses run between Na Knizeci in Prague to Český Krumlov every day.
 A one-way trip costs around 200CZK.

 A Taste of České Budějovice

 One of the most popular day trips from Prague by train, České Budějovice, the home of Budvar beer, České Budějovice is always included in brewery tours.
 You can sign up for a tour to learn how Budvar beer is brewed and get a taste of it straight from the tap.
 Have a meal at one of the local pubs and enjoy authentic Czech cuisine along with your Bud.